ccmucdenver/ccm-docs/docs/storage.md

 * Each dataset can then be carved out of one of these arrays and set a quota and separate compression level as desired.

 ## Software
-FreeBSD TrueNAS
+TrueNAS by iXsystems on FreeBSD

+## How to use
-The datasets are mounted on the cluster nodes by NFS.
+The storage is mounted on cluster nodes as NFS filesystems.
+Users cannot access the storage server directly.
-## Notes
-[Alderaan](../alderaan) has also its own storage disk arrays.